Get coverage for classic, vintage and veteran bikes.

 While the average cost of standard bike insurance is around $500 to $1,000, you might be paying closer to $1,000 to $2,000 to insure your classic bike.
 Your premiums are generally affected by the following factors.

 - Age and gender.
 Riders under 25 can expect higher premiums.
 Some insurers will also offer lower premiums for women, who are statistically at lower risk of accidents than men.

 - The value of your bike.
 The agreed value at which you’ve insured your motorcycle directly affects premiums, especially if you have comprehensive coverage.

 - Your riding history.
 If you have a history of accidents or tickets, expect a higher premium.

 - How you use your vehicle.
 If you have limited-use discounts, specific lay-up periods or generally only ride occasionally, you can often get lower premiums.

 - Your deductible.
 You can decrease your premium by agreeing to pay a higher deductible.
 While it can be tempting to drive your premium down as low as possible, don’t agree to a deductible you can’t afford to pay if your bike gets damaged.

 - Where your vehicle is kept when not in use.
 You can get lower premiums by keeping your motorcycle in an enclosed and secure place when not in use.

 They don’t make them like they used to.
-A vintage bike in good condition is a hard thing to come by, so keep yours safe with a comprehensive insurance policy tailored to a classic motorcycle.
+A vintage bike in good condition is a hard thing to come by, so keep your motorcycle safe with a comprehensive insurance policy tailored to a classic motorcycle.

 Frequently asked questions